jamietech/themis/content/acts/electoral-system.md

 title: Electoral System
 date: 2020-06-20
 inforce: true
-modified: 2020-08-27
+modified: 2020-12-26
-summary: An Act to regulate the conduct of elections and establish the Electoral Committee.
+summary: An Act to regulate the conduct of elections and establish the Electoral Commission.
 ---

 ### 1 Voting rights